1 Air Separation of Cryogenic Gases: Current Technologies

 Low-temperature heat exchange: Counter-current heat exchangers cool the process air to a temperature close to the liquefaction temperature, also utilising the nitrogen waste gas from the separation process.

 Cold production & internal product compression: A side-stream of process air is compressed using an air booster compressor.
-Cold production and expansion of this stream is achieved in an expansion turbine.
+Cold production and expansion of this stream are achieved in an expansion turbine.
 A side-stream of this is further expanded and liquefied in a liquid separator.
-High-pressure heat exchangers are used to evaporate the pumped oxygen and nitrogen product and warm to ambient temperature.
+High-pressure heat exchangers are used to evaporating the pumped oxygen and nitrogen product and warm to ambient temperature.

-Cryogenic rectification of air: The cooled and liquefied air is pre-separated in a pressure column into an oxygen enriched liquid at the bottom of the column, and a pure nitrogen gas at the top.
+Cryogenic rectification of air: The cooled and liquefied air is pre-separated in a pressure column into an oxygen-enriched liquid at the bottom of the column, and pure nitrogen gas at the top.
 A condenser at the top is used for liquefaction of the pure nitrogen gas, and a reboiler at the bottom for boiling the oxygen, in order for greater product purity.

 Cryogenic rectification of argon: Further columns are needed to separate Argon.
 An argon-enriched side stream from the low-pressure column is separated from oxygen within the crude argon column.
 The liquid oxygen is pumped back from the argon column into the low-pressure column.
 Nitrogen is removed in a similar way in the pure argon column.